 Info: Order 33, Rule 1 of CPC permits a person to file suit under the code as an indigent person if they cannot bear the cost of litigation.

 In State Trading Corporation of India Ltd. vs CTO (Commercial Tax Officer), the Supreme Court held that the State Trade Corporation, although a legal person, is not a citizen and can act only through a natural person.

 Certain fundamental rights provided by the Indian Constitution to protect a person are also available to a company.
 For example – The right to equality (Article 14).

 4. Separate legal entity.

 Case Law: Salomon vs Salomon: Salomon had a business in leather and shoe manufacturing.
-Due to some circumstances, he created his own company and sells his previous business of shoe manufacturing to this company.
+Due to some circumstances, he created his own company and sold his previous business of shoe manufacturing to this company.
 Salomon gave one share each to his wife, daughter, sons, and the rest of the company’s shares were held by him.
-After few years, the company was wound up and had some existing liabilities but did not have enough assets to pay off the liabilities.
+After a few years, the company was wound up and had some existing liabilities but did not have enough assets to pay off the liabilities.
 Unsecured creditors sued Salomon for repayment of their money, but the court held that the company was not an agent or a trustee for Salomon.
 The company is entirely different from the individual, and hence the contentions of the creditors could not be upheld.

 5. Company has limited liability.

 The liability of a company may be limited either by Shares or Guarantee.

 - Company limited by Guarantee: Liability of shareholders is limited to a certain amount of guarantee mentioned in the memorandum payable only at the time of wind up and losses occurred by the company.